Multilingual Audio Guides for Tourists: Free AI Methods and Benefits

 Multilingual audio guides are recommended for inbound tourists

-Have you felt that "the number of inbound tourists has increased lately"?
+Have you felt that "the number of inbound tourists has increased recently"?

-According to statistics from JNTO (Japan National Tourism Organization), the number of visitors to Japan in October 2024 was 3,312,000, exceeding the levels of 2019 before the COVID-19 pandemic.
+According to JNTO (Japan National Tourism Organization) statistics, the number of visitors to Japan in October 2024 was 3,312,000, surpassing the figures from 2019 before the COVID-19 pandemic.

-But do you think English support alone is enough for inbound measures?
+But do you think English alone is enough for inbound measures?

-According to the same statistics, the countries and regions of origin for inbound tourists in October 2024 were as follows (for countries/regions with over 100,000 visitors):
+According to the same statistics, the source countries and regions of inbound tourists in October 2024 were:

 1. South Korea: approx. 730,000